 (c) All supporting documentation used to develop the results-of-operations statement, including supporting documentation for all adjustments.

-(d) The results-of-operations statement filed under this subsection must include Washington intrastate results of operations.
+(d) The results-of-operations statement filed under this subsection must include Washington intrastate results of operations and total Washington results of operations.
 If a company cannot provide Washington intrastate results of operations with reasonable accuracy, the commission may consider the total Washington results of operations including the interstate jurisdiction.

 (3) Adjustments provided for in the results of operations.